 That is probably part of the reason single edge razors have never been much of a popular choice.
 Injector razor blades are far more commonly used in disposable blade straight razors known as shavettes.
 Nevertheless that is testament to their quality cutting edge.

 It was a straight razor shave in Italy that led American financial publisher Porter Stansberry to try to recreate the experience with his own single edge razor the OneBlade Genesis – a higher end alternative to the Supply razor.
+On the other hand OneBlade (review) then built the cheaper OneBlade Hybrid and OneBlade Core models.

 After about 20,000 shaves in my life, this is the best razor yet.
 I have used lots of good razors over the years but nothing better than this one.
 It is an outstanding uncomplicated device that does the job and built to last a lifetime.
 I only regret I did not order the stainless steel version.